Sark-o07/alx-higher_level_programming/README.md

 **ALX-Higher_Level_Programming Repository**

 Welcome to the ALX-Higher_Level_Programming repository!
-This repository is dedicated to advanced programming concepts and projects, with a focus on languages like Python and JavaScript.
+This repository is dedicated to advanced programming concepts and projects, with a focus on languages like Python.
 It offers a collection of challenging exercises and projects designed to deepen your understanding of programming principles and enhance your problem-solving skills.

 ## Table of Contents